 10 Real Estate Strategies for Agents to Get Competitive Listings

 Listings allow real estate agents to represent properties during the sales process.
 Without them, you can't get paid.
-Still, in the competitive world of property sales, it can be difficult to know how to get listings when you’re new to real estate.
-You’re likely wondering, “How do real estate agents get listings (or even how to score more listings), read on.
-This guide will teach you the best way to get real estate listings and how to get more real estate listings.
+Still, in the competitive world of property sales, it can be difficult to know how the process works when you’re new to the industry.
+If you're wondering how real estate agents get listings (or even how to score more listings), read on.
+This guide will teach you the best way to get real estate listings with actionable tips you can start taking today.

 1. Identify Your Target

-Most successful real estate agents don't attempt to sell all types of properties to every buyer; instead of getting real estate listings for every property on the block, they’re picky.
-The best way to get real estate listings is to establish your niche and provide your expert knowledge to a specific group of clients.
-Follow these steps to determine which niche will allow you to best serve your target demographic.
+Most successful real estate agents don't attempt to sell all types of properties to every buyer.
+Instead of getting real estate listings for every property on the block, they’re picky.
+The best way to improve your lead generation is to establish your niche and provide your expert knowledge to a specific group of clients.
+Follow these steps to determine which niche will allow you to best serve your target demographic:

-● Analyze the local market.
+- Analyze the local real estate market.
 By getting a clear understanding of common characteristics in your area (such as the median household income and age of your target audience), you can determine which real estate agents’ listings will be most popular.

 2. Utilize Your Network

 As a real estate agent, relationships with homeowners lead to relationships with home sellers.
-Your friends and family may not be in the market to buy or sell a home, but they may know someone who is or call on you in the future.
-Networking means you need to establish yourself as a real estate agent among influential members of the community, people you meet, and other real estate agents.
+Your friends and family may not be in the market to buy or sell a home now, but they should know that they can call on you in the future.
+Networking means establishing yourself as a real estate agent among influential members of the community, everyone you meet, and other real estate agents.
 Seek leads in the organizations that you already frequent (or join a couple if you find your professional dance card empty), visit popular businesses in your area, and establish your presence on social media.
-Always be open to conversations and be prepared to share your information and follow up on potential leads as you’re figuring out how to get more real estate listings.
+Always be open to conversations, be prepared to share your information, and follow up on every potential lead as you’re figuring out how to get more real estate listings.
 You should also have plenty of business cards ready to go whenever you head out the door.

 3. Contact Other Real Estate Agents in Your Neighborhood

-While other real estate agents may technically be your competition, relationships with them can provide valuable results.
-Connecting with respected real estate agents allows you to learn from their successes and align yourself as a peer.
-Becoming a part of your neighborhood's real estate community establishes you as an equal, worthy of referrals.
+While other listing agents may technically be your competition, relationships with them can provide valuable results.
+Connecting with respected real estate professionals allows you to learn from their successes and align yourself as a peer.
+Becoming a part of your neighborhood's real estate community establishes you as an equal, someone who is worthy of referrals.

-Since real estate revolves around accessibility, connecting with other real estate agents is fairly simple.
-Look for their contact information through websites and listings.
+Since the real estate business revolves around accessibility, connecting with other real estate agents is fairly simple.
+Look for their contact information through their brokerage websites, Zillow presence, and listings.
 Connect online through social media and business platforms like LinkedIn.
 Making these connections early will help you build your network in the community and online, which can lead to getting real estate listings.

 4. Connect With Local Developers

-While making these connections can take more effort than connecting with local agents, these relationships can really pay off.
-Developers are the individuals building new properties or converting existing ones, and these properties will eventually need buyers.
+While making connections with local developers can take more effort than other real estate marketing initiatives, these relationships can really pay off.
+Developers are the individuals building new properties or converting existing ones, and these properties will eventually become new listings.
 Successfully networking with local developers can provide a steady stream of work and even lead to referrals.

 It's important to consider developers as professionals within the real estate industry and to treat them as such.
 Real estate is a profession that leans heavily on courteous communication and a professional attitude.
 Word of mouth works both ways, and a developer who enjoys a polite conversation with you but doesn't need your services is much more likely to pass your name along to his peers.
 Being kind and courteous is always the right move.